 BACKGROUND: Neck Gaiters are knitted, not woven, and therefore very different from our other products, from the beginning of the product cycle through completion.
 We start with American, very fine, pure Merino, but the sourcing and processing are separate and different, and the resulting yarns and products have important differences.
-For example, the Black, Drab, Cream and Duff Gaiters are machine washable.
+For example, the Black, Drab, Natural Cream and Duff Gaiters are machine washable.
 Eventually we hope to source and produce all our Neck Gaiters, as well as other knits, in a way that is more consistent with our woven items.
 But in the meantime, the Neck Gaiters have won high praise and of course are backed by our standard No-Risk Field Test Policy.

 The Gaiter is a tube that measures 42 inches by 9.5 inches (107 cm by 24 cm) when laid out flat .
 Of course, it would be twice as wide if it were not a tube.
 So there is quite a bit of wool

 Machine washable and dryable.
-Please note that none of our other products (which are all woven and not knitted) can be treated this way without risk of shrinkage
+Please note that our other products, except for the Watch Cap, are all woven and not knitted and cannot be treated this way without risk of shrinkage